Power ISA: EABI and Linux Compliancy discrepancy

 The EABI specifications predate the announcement and creation of the Compliancy subsets.

-Regarding the Linux Compliancy subset having VSX (SIMD) optional: in 2003–4, 64-bit EABI v1.9 made SIMD optional, but in July 2015, to improve performance for IBM POWER9 systems, SIMD was made mandatory in EABI v2.0.

-This discrepancy between SIMD being optional in the Linux Compliancy level but mandatory in EABI v2.0 cannot be rectified without considerable effort: backwards incompatibility for Linux distributions is not a viable option.
+Regarding the Linux Compliancy subset having VSX (SIMD) optional: in 2003–04, 64-bit EABI v1.9 made SIMD optional, but in July 2015, to improve performance for IBM POWER9 systems, SIMD was made mandatory in EABI v2.0.nThis discrepancy between SIMD being optional in the Linux Compliancy level but mandatory in EABI v2.0 cannot be rectified without considerable effort: backwards incompatibility for Linux distributions is not a viable option.
 At present this leaves new OpenPOWER implementors wishing to run standard Linux distributions having to implement a massive 962 instructions.
 By contrast, RISC-V RV64GC, the minimum to run Linux, requires only 165.

 Specifications

 Power ISA v.2.03

 The specification for Power ISA v.2.03 is based on the former PowerPC ISA v.2.02 in POWER5+ and the Book E extension of the PowerPC specification.
 The Book I included five new chapters regarding auxiliary processing units like DSPs and the AltiVec extension.